Operator models for meromorphic functions of bounded type: Preliminaries

 such that $(\mathcal{K}_+, [\cdot,\cdot]_{\mathcal{K}})$ and $-\mathcal{K}_-\vcentcolon = (\mathcal{K}_-, -[\cdot,\cdot]_{\mathcal{K}})$ are Hilbert spaces. \end{definition} We equip a Krein space $\mathcal K$ with the Hilbert space topology of $\mathcal{K}_+ \oplus (-\mathcal{K}_-)$, which is independent of the choice of the decomposition (see e.g. \cite[Section 1.4]{gheondea_2022}).
 The space of continuous linear operators on $\mathcal K$ is then denoted by $\mathscr{L} (\mathcal{K})$.

 Realizations are closely related to self-adjoint relations on Krein spaces.
 Here, a relation is a linear subspace $A \subset \mathcal{K} \times \mathcal{K}$, its adjoint $A^+$ is defined as

 and $A$ is self-adjoint if $A=A^+$.
 We refer to \cite{DijksmaDeSnoo87} for a comprehensive introduction to the theory of self-adjoint relations in the indefinite setting.
 Finally, realizations are defined as follows \cite{article}: \begin{definition} Let $q \vcentcolon U \subset \C \rightarrow \C $ be an analytic function.
-Then $q$ admits a realization on a Krein space $\mathcal K$ if there exists \begin{itemize} \item a self-adjoint relation $A$ on $\mathcal K$ \item a base point $\zeta_0 \in \varrho(A)\cap U $ and a generating vector $v \in \mathcal{K}$ \end{itemize} such that
+Then $q$ admits a realization on a Krein space $\mathcal K$ if there exists \begin{itemize} \item a self-adjoint relation $A$ in $\mathcal K$ with non-empty resolvent set \item a base point $\zeta_0 \in \varrho(A)\cap U $ and a generating vector $v \in \mathcal{K}$ \end{itemize} such that

 In this case, the triple $(\mathcal{K}, A, v)$ is called a realization of $q$.
 The realization is called minimal, if

 A minimal realization is also called operator model. \end{definition} Since $A$ is self-adjoint, the resolvent set $\varrho(A)$ is symmetric with respect to $\R$, and $q$ satisfies $q(\overline{\zeta})=\overline{q(\zeta)}$ whenever both $\zeta$ and $\overline{\zeta}$ are in $ \varrho(A)\cap U$.
 Thus, if $q$ is defined on a subset $U \subset \C^+$, then a realization prescribes an extension to a subset of the lower half plane $\C^-$.